node-red/node-red-node-test-helper/README.md

 In this example, we require `should` for assertions, this helper module, as well as the `lower-case` node we want to test, located in the parent directory.

 We then have a set of mocha unit tests.
 These tests check that the node loads correctly, and ensures it makes the payload string lower case as expected.

+## Initializing helper

+To get started, we need to tell the helper where to find the node-red runtime.  this is done by calling `helper.init(require.resolve('node-red'))` as shown.

 ## Getting nodes in the runtime